rameshpilli/flow/ChainServer/readme_pitch.md

-# FlowForge / ChainServer – Quick Pitch
+# AgentOrchestrator / ChainServer – Quick Pitch

 ## What it is
-- A Python DAG-based orchestration library (FlowForge) plus a packaged Client Meeting Prep Tool (CMPT) chain that you can run as-is or customize.
+- A Python DAG-based orchestration library (AgentOrchestrator) plus a packaged Client Meeting Prep Tool (CMPT) chain that you can run as-is or customize.
-- Decorator-driven: register agents, steps, and chains; FlowForge handles dependency resolution, parallelism, retries, timeouts, and scoped context.
+- Decorator-driven: register agents, steps, and chains; AgentOrchestrator handles dependency resolution, parallelism, retries, timeouts, and scoped context.
 - Middleware and resources are first-class: logging, caching, token tracking, metrics/tracing, rate limiting, offload, and managed resources (DB/HTTP clients, LLMs).

 ## Why it matters